How a PROVIDER-Site Works

 While there are many different components to search engine algorithms, the domain is often the first thing that Google and Bing attempt to match with a query.

-The most effective way to index your PROVIDER-Site is to use your first and last name as part of the domain.
-Dr. Leonardo has made the process of registering your name incredibly easy:
+The most effective way to index your PROVIDER-Site is to use your first and last name as part of the domain, and Dr. Leonardo has made the process of registering your name incredibly easy.

 Question: What if my name is already taken by someone else?